The 5p plastic bag charge: All you need to know

 - From the section UK

-A new 5p charge for plastic bags is to be introduced in England on 5 October.
+A new 5p charge for plastic bags was introduced in England on 5 October 2015.
 Here's what you need to know.

-Shoppers are to be charged 5p for every new plastic bag they use at large stores in England.
+Shoppers are charged 5p for every new plastic bag they use at large stores in England.

 The charge applies only to shops or chains with 250 or more full-time employees.

-Plastic bags at airport shops or on board trains, planes or ships, will not be included, and neither will paper bags.
+Plastic bags at airport shops or on board trains, planes or ships, are not included, and neither are paper bags.

-England is the last country in the UK to start charging for plastic bags.
+England was the last country in the UK to start charging for plastic bags.

 Why do this?